espressif/arduino-esp32/docs/source/troubleshooting.rst

   [ 1065][E][sd_diskio.cpp:807] sdcard_mount(): f_mount failed: (3) The physical drive cannot work

-Most of the problems originate from a poor connection caused by Dupont cables, and one of the best solutions is to **solder all the connections** or use good quality connectors.
+Most of the problems originate from a poor connection caused by prototyping cables/wires, and one of the best solutions is to **solder all the connections** or use good quality connectors.

 Note that with SD_MMC lib all the data pins need to be pulled up with an external 10k to 3.3V.
 This applies especially to card's D3 which needs to be pulled up even when using 1-bit line connection and the D3 is not used.